County reports 18 new COVID-positive cases since yesterday

 - East Region (Kendall, Murray, Clarendon)

-- 4 of the previous positive individuals have recovered and have been removed from the isolation list.
+- Four of the previous positive individuals have recovered and have been removed from the isolation list.

 Comments